A version of this article appeared in the Summer 2021 issue of strategy+business.

 Five priorities for reinvigorating your value creation strategy

-We’ve identified five actions that we believe business leaders and their organizations can take to help shape and execute effective value creation strategies in the context of the broader value creation ecosystem.
+We’ve identified five actions that we believe business leaders and their organizations can take to help shape and execute effective strategies in the context of the broader value creation ecosystem.

 1. Apply “visionary valuation” — along with ongoing measurement and correction